imattau/PaiDuan/README.md

 Zapstr can report anonymous usage metrics and runtime errors.

-- Analytics are powered by a self-hosted [Plausible](https://plausible.io) instance at `stats.zapstr.app`.
+- Analytics are powered by a self-hosted [Plausible](https://plausible.io) instance at `stats.paiduan.app`.
   The script is only loaded when `NEXT_PUBLIC_ANALYTICS=enabled` and users have opted in.
   Events are proxied through `/api/event` to avoid third-party cookies.
 Custom events include `zap_click`, `comment_send`, `install_prompt_shown` and `install_prompt_accepted`, along with page views for feed,